zwave-js/node-zwave-js/docs/getting-started/migrating-to-v11.md

 -   Likewise for nullish coalescing and optional chaining operators (`?.`, `??`, `??=`)
 -   Expecting a `number` or `boolean` when a CC value is not `undefined` is no longer safe, because it could be `null`.

+## Reworked `BitField` config parameters to behave like partial parameters

+Previously, `BitField` config parameters were using JavaScript `Set`s as values.
+This seemed like a good idea 4 years ago when the code was written, but until recently almost no devices used this type of config parameter.
+As it turns out, `Set`s don't serialize well - meaning some of the queried information got lost on the way to the cache - and they are awkward to use for applications.

+For config parameters that are defined in configuration files, we have had a better solution for quite some time now: **partial parameters**.
+Starting with `v11`, `BitField` config parameters will automatically be split into multiple single-bit partial parameters.
+This means applications which use value metadata to expose config parameters should be able to support them without any changes.

+However, the type `ConfigValue` has been changed to just `number`, so we treat this as a breaking change.

 ## Removed several deprecated method signatures, enums and properties

 -   The enum member `NodeType["Routing End Node"]` has been removed.
 This has been called `"End Node"` since `v9.3.0`